pavankarthikparuchuri/Namaste-Nodejs/Readme.md

   - create a user
   - get the connection string uri
   - install the mongo db compass, a software that provides the ui through which we see our database.
+- in production , we dont mongodb module, we use mongoose library for connecting, querying from server.